oracleapolloo/WRO-FUTURE-ENGINEERS-2025/README.md

 This setup provides enough voltage and current to power all modules simultaneously without voltage drops or overheating issues.

+### 🧠 Arduino Uno (ATmega328P)

+The Arduino Uno is the main microcontroller board used in our robot for processing sensor inputs and controlling all outputs like motors and servos.
+It features an ATmega328P chip, 14 digital I/O pins (6 PWM-enabled), 6 analog inputs, and USB support for programming.

+We selected the Uno for its ease of use, wide compatibility with modules like the L298N, HuskyLens, MPU6050, and ultrasonic sensors, and strong community support.
+It serves as the brain of our system — interpreting sensor data, executing control algorithms, and coordinating all movement and decision logic.

+Key reasons we chose the Arduino Uno:
+- **Compatibility** with all components used (e.g., HC-SR04, MPU6050, HuskyLens)
+- **Stable power management** via Vin (accepts 9–12V from battery pack)
+- **Real-time performance** suitable for obstacle avoidance and PID correction
+- **Robust support for C++ and open-source libraries**

+The Uno is powered from the 11.1V battery pack via the **Vin pin**, and shares a **common ground** with all sensors and drivers to maintain consistent signal reference.

 ---

 ## 💻 Software & Libraries